 Credits for high school courses taken during middle school are only awarded in the subject areas of Math and World Language.
 In regards to these courses, students must meet the following requirements to be placed in the next level and receive credit in the related discipline.
 While credit will be awarded for these classes and appear on the high school transcript, the grade will not factor into the student’s high school GPA.

-All students seeking credit for a high school course taken before matriculation into ninth grade must take St. Joseph’s subject specific placement tests.
+All students seeking credit for a high school course taken before matriculation into ninth grade must have passed the course in middle school and take St. Joseph’s subject specific placement tests.
 St. Joseph’s Middle School students will take the tests as part of their regular Algebra and/or World Language curriculum.